mentor98/Sandlip-African-University/README.md

 The server (`Server/server.js`) serves everything in `Frontend/` as static files and exposes the API routes under `/api/*`.

-## Notes on this conversion

-- The original project included an unused React/TypeScript/Vite scaffold (`src/App.tsx`, `main.tsx`, `vite.config.ts`, `tsconfig.json`) left over
-  from the app's starter template.
-It rendered an empty `<div></div>` and was never wired into the real app, so it's been removed — the actual portal was already plain JavaScript.
-- `supabase.js` imports the `@supabase/supabase-js` package by name; since
-  there's no bundler anymore, `Frontend/index.html` and `Backend/index.html` now include a browser **import map** pointing that package name at a CDN build, so the existing code works unchanged.
-- `Server/server.js` now explicitly loads `.env` on startup (`import 'dotenv/config'`) — previously nothing in the project actually called `dotenv`, so environment variables only loaded because the old dev tooling (Vite/Bun) did it automatically behind the scenes.
+  (`import 'dotenv/config'`) — previously nothing in the project actually called `dotenv`, so environment variables only loaded because the old dev tooling (Vite/Bun) did it automatically behind the scenes.